PubInv/covid19-vent-list/README.md

 [1 million Ventilators Project](https://helpwithcovid.com/projects/13-1-million-ventilators)

 [1M Ventilators](https://1mventilators.com/) Note: These two projects have almost the same name, but are different, I think.

+[Global Ventilator & PPE DIY Collaboration](https://j.mp/C19diyProjects) An international group using WhatsApp for communication.
+May have projects soon.

 # Challenges and Calls for Papers